You will need a database to run the commands in this chapter. You can use a new db or continue to use

 These are some of the most commonly used string types.
 The important difference is how they're stored.
 The VAR in VARCHAR is short for 'variable'.
 A column defined as

 CHAR(50) will have a size within the table that assumes 50 characters.
 In the event that the string is shorter than the specified length of the CHAR column, PostgreSQL will simply pad the rest with spaces.
 In contrast to CHAR, VARCHAR contains an extra piece of data that informs PostgreSQL how many bytes to expect.
 No padding is added if the string inserted is shorter than the maximum size.

 SQL lets you select a particular Character Set or charset for databases and tables.
-The characters in a string are stored in binary format, then the method of encoding and decoding can be different (for instance, for a different language like Japanese).
+Characters in a string are stored in binary format.
+And the method of encoding and decoding a string can vary, for instance, strings in a different language like Japanese are encoded and decoded differently than strings in english.
 The default charset in PostgreSQL is UTF8.

 In PostgreSQL, charsets are described as character encoding.
 It can be set using the meta command:

 For example, if we wanted to set the current character set to Japanese we could write:

 A set of permitted values from which one must be selected.

 Let's say you need a column for the day of the week.
 You could use a string type, such as CHAR or VARCHAR, but this could cause data entry problems.
 If someone enters a typo, you would have a hard time querying that incorrectly typed data.

 For instance, with a 'weekday' column, if someone were to type an upper case or lower case entry, or misspell a day name during a hurried entry, then selecting all of the Monday records would be difficult; you would have to allow for all possible variations, including typos.